 true if the name and type were recognized and the attribute was retrieved, or false upon failure (including it being an unrecognized attribute or not of the correct type).

-''' virtual bool getattribute(string_view name, int &val) const = 0 Specialized attribute() for retrieving a single int value. virtual bool getattribute(string_view name, float &val) const = 0 Specialized attribute() for retrieving a single float value. virtual bool getattribute(string_view name, char val) const = 0 Specialized attribute() for retrieving a single string value as a char. '''
+virtual bool getattribute(string_view name, int &val) const = 0 virtual bool getattribute(string_view name, float &val) const = 0 virtual bool getattribute(string_view name, char val) const = 0

+Specialized attribute() for retrieving a single int value.